nwokora/nwokora/README.md

 To assess how fuel prices, tax percentages, subsidy support, and income levels shape fuel affordability across different continental regions and countries from 2020 to 2026, and to highlight the regions and countries most affected by affordability pressure.

 - **Tools & Skills:**
+Excel (Dataset validation)
-Excel (Dataset validation), Python (Data cleaning, Preparation, and Table aggregation), and Power BI (Analysis and Visualization).
+Python (Data cleaning, Preparation, and Table aggregation) Power BI (Analysis and Visualization).

 - **Results:**
 From the analysis, fuel affordability is shaped by prices, taxes, subsidies, and income levels.
 The greatest strain falls on regions like Oceania and Europe, though higher incomes there cushion the hardship.
 African countries also bear significant pressure, especially given their large low‑income populations.
 The Middle East benefits most overall.